frontenddogma/web-development-glossary/manuscript/s.md

 : A deprecated application framework for writing and running rich Internet applications, similar to Adobe Flash.
 Silverlight was released in 2007.&nbsp;[†](#w-silverlight) ℹ︎&nbsp;[microsoft.com/silverlight](https://www.microsoft.com/silverlight/)

 Simple Mail Transfer Protocol
 : A communication protocol for electronic mail transmission.
 As an Internet standard, SMTP was first defined in 1982 by RFC&nbsp;821, and updated in 2008 by RFC&nbsp;5321 to Extended SMTP additions, which is the protocol variety in widespread use today.
 Mail servers and other message transfer agents use SMTP to send and receive mail messages.
-Proprietary systems such as Microsoft Exchange and IBM Notes, and webmail systems such as Outlook.com, Gmail, and Yahoo Mail may use non-standard protocols internally, but all use SMTP when sending to or receiving email from outside their own systems.
+Proprietary systems such as Microsoft Exchange and IBM Notes, and webmail systems such as Outlook, Gmail, and Yahoo Mail may use non-standard protocols internally, but all use SMTP when sending to or receiving email from outside their own systems.
 SMTP servers commonly use the Transmission Control Protocol (TCP) on port number 25.&nbsp;[†](#w-smtp)

 Simple Object Access Protocol
 : A messaging protocol specification for exchanging structured information in the implementation of web services in computer networks.
 SOAP’s purpose is to provide extensibility, neutrality, and independence.
 It uses XML Information Set for its message format, and relies on application-layer protocols, most often Hypertext Transfer Protocol (HTTP), for message negotiation and transmission.
 SOAP was first released in 1998.&nbsp;[†](#w-soap)